Jurij Tokarski

 About Jurij Tokarski

-Hey 👋 I'm Jurij.
 I run Varstatt and create software.
-Usually, I'm deep in the work shipping for clients or building for myself.
-Sometimes, I share bits I don't want to forget: mostly about software, products and self-employment.
+Usually, I'm deep in work shipping for clients or building for myself.
+Sometimes, I share bits I don't want to forget.

 x.comlinkedin.commedium.comdev.tohashnode.devjurij@varstatt.comRSS